 With universal life insurance, you can adjust premiums and coverage amounts over time.
 As long as there is sufficient cash value in the policy, you can reduce or increase your premium payments to align with your financial situation.
 For example, during years when your income is higher, you can pay more to build the cash value; in leaner years, you can reduce payments to maintain coverage without overextending your budget.
 Many universal life policies also allow you to adjust the death benefit within specified limits.

-Additional Considerations Across Life Insurance Types
+Additional Considerations Across Term and Permanent Life Insurance Options

 When choosing a life insurance policy, there are several common elements to consider that can impact your financial planning and overall peace of mind.